thadtorix/thadstorix/src/pages/about.md

 **Turnover Tunnel-vision** - How, and why, we so frequently miss the real reasons behind a high turnover rate in any industry.

 **Perspective Shift** - When and How you know it is time to adjust your team's perspective.

+**Let's Get Past It** - Sometimes life deals us a tough season.
+Too often, we choose to spend more time in it than we should.

 **Moments of Truth** - A look at the moments that really shape us and why it is too easy to miss the mark.